CiaranMoran27/pands-project2021/README.md

   - Output a summary of each variable to a single text file.
   - Save a histogram of each variable to png files.
   - Save scatter plots of each pair of variables to png files.
+- Explore a supervised machine learning model on the dataset.

 <br/>